Tractor-Trailer AccidentCauses of Tractor-Trailer Wrecks

 Driving an 18-wheeler under the influence is highly dangerous.
 Meanwhile, surveys showed that more than 20% of truck drivers are doing it.
 Usually, the underlying cause of such actions is the wish to stay on the road longer to earn more money.

-When drivers are under influence, their reactions are slow.
+When truck drivers are under the influence, their reactions are slow.
 In emergencies, they are unlikely to avoid a collision.